 However, the Dome of silence is not meant for blenders that you have to hold down when blending with as the Dome completely envelopes the blender leaving you no place to hold.

-If you are a technical person, you can build your sound enclosure box using plastic or wood and any other thick enough material, or you can just buy them online.
+If you are a technical person, you can build your own blender sound shield using plastic or wood and any other thick enough material, or you can just buy them online.

 But consider the fact that with wood or any other material that lacks transparency, you will not be able to observe the blending